1. What is the MUD?

 4. What does the MUD do, and not do?

-The MUD issued long-term bonds to finance the infrastructure required to provide retail water, and wastewater and drainage services to the land within the MUD as it developed.
-It continues to pay down the bonds, and will continue to do so until 2023, when the bonds are paid off.
-In 2014, the MUD refinanced its debt to take advantage of lower interest rates, but the payoff date remains the same.
-The MUD owns the land on which the amenity lake is located, and is responsible for maintaining its ability to act as a stormwater detention facility.
+The MUD issued bonds to finance the infrastructure required to provide retail water, and wastewater and drainage services to the land within the MUD as it developed.
+It continues to pay down the bonds until they are paid off no later than 2032.
+The MUD owns the land on which the amenity lake is located and is responsible for maintaining its ability to act as a stormwater detention facility.
 The MUD also works with the HOA to keep the lake attractive and functional.

 5. How does the MUD pay its way?